Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Background and Related Work

 \section{Background and Related Work}

-While our work is the first to leverage \acrlong{nas} (NAS) to build fair models, a body of prior work exists in the fields of NAS and face recognition, and we discuss it here.

-\paragraph{Face Recognition.} Face recognition tasks fall into two categories: verification and identification. \textit{Verification} asks whether the person in a source image is the same person as in the target image; this is a one-to-one comparison. \textit{Identification} instead asks whether a given person in a source image appears within a gallery composed of many target identities and their associated images; this is a one-to-many comparison.
+\paragraph{Face Identification.} Face recognition tasks can be broadly categorized into two distinct categories: \textit{verification} and \textit{identification}.
+Our specific focus lies in face \textit{identification} tasks which ask whether a given person in a source image appears within a gallery composed of many target identities and their associated images; this is a one-to-many comparison.
 Novel techniques in face recognition tasks, such as ArcFace \citep{wang2018cosface}, CosFace \citep{deng2019arcface}, and MagFace \citep{meng2021magface}, use deep networks (often called the {\it backbone}) to extract feature representations of faces and then compare those to match individuals (with mechanisms called the {\it head}).
 Generally, \textit{backbones} take the form of image feature extractors and \textit{heads} resemble MLPs with specialized loss functions.
 Often, the term ``head'' refers to both the last layer of the network and the loss function.
-We focus our analysis on identification, and we focus our evaluation on examining how close images of similar identities are in the feature space of trained models, since the technology relies on this feature representation to differentiate individuals.
-An overview of recent research on these topics can be found in \citet{wang2018deep}.
+Our analysis primarily centers around the face identification task, and we focus our evaluation on examining how close images of similar identities are in the feature space of trained models, since the technology relies on this feature representation to differentiate individuals.
+An overview of these topics can be found in \citet{wang2018deep}.